demo-repositories/schwab-poc/sanity/README.md

 ## Lucide icons

-For content icons in the studio you can pass any Reaact component.
-Sanity exposes a large set of built-in components you can view [here](https://icons.sanity.build/all), but this workspace also has [Lucide icons](https://lucide.dev/icons/) installed to supplement the options from `@sanity/icons`.
+For content icons in the studio you can pass any React component.
+Sanity exposes a large set of built-in icon components you can view [here](https://icons.sanity.build/all), but this workspace also has [Lucide icons](https://lucide.dev/icons/) installed to supplement the options from `@sanity/icons`.

 ## General Sanity docs and resources